weeco/documentation/docs/features/tls-kubernetes.md

 If the client pod runs in a separate namespace within the same Kubernetes cluster, the secret needs to be copied over.

-Similarly, if the client is on a separate network, but accessible through an external IP address or name (see [https://vectorized.io/docs/kubernetes-connectivity](https://vectorized.io/docs/kubernetes-connectivity)) the secrets need to become available by copying over the resource or exporting the CA `ca.crt` and key-pair `tls.crt` and `tls.key` as files.
+Similarly, if the client is on a separate network, but accessible through an external IP address or name (see [Kubernetes Connectivity guide](/docs/features/kubernetes-connectivity)) the secrets need to become available by copying over the resource or exporting the CA `ca.crt` and key-pair `tls.crt` and `tls.key` as files.
 For example, to retrieve tls.crt:

 ```
 kubectl get secret |cluster|-user-client -o go-template='{{index .data "ca.crt"}}' | base64 -d - > tls.crt